-Langen Group, based in Mississauga, Ontario, Canada, in Wijchen, the Netherlands and in Singapore, is a designer and manufacturer of cartoning machinery, case packers, end-of-line and robotic packaging solutions, as well as a provider of complete turnkey projects involving design and integration of packaging systems.
+Langen is a designer and manufacturer of cartoning machinery, case packers, end-of-line and robotic packaging solutions, as well as a provider of complete turnkey projects involving design and integration of packaging systems.

-Molins Technologies based in Coventry, UK, is a specialist engineering business, developing innovative technology and associated production and packaging machinery.
+Molins Technologies is a specialist engineering business, developing innovative technology and associated production and packaging machinery.